 It is FL’s understanding that this option is a possible solution to address the memory sharing issue mentioned by RAN4 LS (R4-2214464).
 Based on the Qualcomm’s comment regarding “interruption time” as generic term, it may be FFS point whether interruption happens during the preparation procedure time and whether it includes switching period.
 Based on the Huawei’s suggestion, additional FFS point on minimum interval between two succeeding UL Tx switching can also be added.
 The suggested updates are shown below.

-Option 3: UE is allowed to more preparation procedure time for specific switching cases/patterns
+Option 3: UE is allowed with more preparation procedure time only for some specific switching cases/patterns

 FFS: specific switching cases/patterns where more preparation procedure time is necessary